AGRINFO AGRINFO logo

 What is changing and why?

-On 7 January 2025, the French Government issued an Order suspending the import and sale of some foodstuffs (raw or processed, including certain fruit, vegetables, soya beans, cereals, and honey) that originate from outside the European Union (EU) if they contain the following pesticides that are not approved for use in the EU: carbendazim (includes the sum of carbendazim and benomyl), thiophanate-methyl, glufosinate, and mancozeb.
+On 7 January 2025, the French Government issued an Order suspending the import and sale of some foodstuffs that originate from outside the European Union (EU) if they contain certain pesticides that are not approved for use in the EU.
+This measure by the French authorities addresses the pesticides carbendazim (includes the sum of carbendazim and benomyl), thiophanate-methyl, glufosinate, and mancozeb.
+The Order has applied since 8 February 2026.
+It applies only to foods put on the French market, and not to foods put on other EU Member State markets.

 Individual EU Member States are permitted under EU law to take national emergency measures only where there is an evident serious risk to human health.
 The Order was notified to the World Trade Organization on 9 January 2026.